Resources to Help Start Your Research Program at UGA

 When your research is funded by a sponsor, the research effort you expend on the sponsored project is either charged to the sponsor or supported by UGA salary (the latter is considered cost sharing).
 In some cases, the sponsor may also provide summer salary, which constitutes additional research EFT.
 If you work on multiple research projects, you must be careful not to over-commit your total research EFT (i.e., total cannot exceed 1.0 EFT).
 You can propose well in excess of 1.0 EFT across multiple proposals; you just can’t accept awards that require your EFT to go above 1.0.

 General expectations for research performance are outlined in the UGA Guidelines for Appointment, Promotion and Tenure.
 Each promotion tenure unit (PTU) maintains a discipline-specific set of guidelines that you should obtain from your unit head (normally Department Head or School/College Dean).
 Your unit head is available for a detailed discussion of these expectations, which should have also been mentioned in your letter of offer.
-Unit heads provide annual evaluations based on your input of your activities in the online Faculty Activity Repository (FAR).
+Unit heads provide annual evaluations based on your input of your activities in Elements, the primary source of data regarding the research, scholarship, service, awards and honors of UGA faculty.
 A pre-tenure review after your third year at UGA (described in the Guidelines) will provide a detailed assessment of your progress toward tenure.

 Inventions and other intellectual property created in the course of your employment are managed according to the UGA Intellectual Property Policy.
 The University of Georgia Research Foundation, Inc. (UGARF), manages the protection and commercialization of all UGA intellectual property generated in the course of your research unless specific sponsor agreements dictate otherwise.
 It is your duty to remind your research group members of the policy and their obligations under the policy.
 As you conduct research, you should coordinate with Innovation Gateway to carefully evaluate whether a particular research outcome or technology development has value as a commercialization opportunity.
 Find out more about how to protect your creations or inventions (intellectual properties) that result from scientific and creative activities.